ZehsTeam/Lethal-Company-Hitmarker/README.md

 # Hitmaker
 Shows a hitmarker when you successfully hit an enemy.
 (Client-side)

+* Shows a hitmarker when you successfully hit an enemy or player.
-* This mod shows how much damage you did.
+* Shows how much damage you did.
-* This mod works in vanilla lobbies.
+* Fully client side.
+(Works in vanilla lobbies)

 ## ![Download Icon](https://i.imgur.com/TpnrFSH.png) Download